IIPoliII/Install-Script-For-New-Servers/README.md

 It makes you a folder with a file browser, and also a status website for your games (who need to be configured but it creates the subdomain and folder)

+It will also install you bash-it with the base theme for having a cutter linux ;3.

 And you can also install a Plex server.
 It will configure you a transmission deamon client too.
 Then you can choose in a list of 21 games servers :